Addressing the environmental impact requires a global vision, in which the processes and products articulate social needs, doing more with less.

 5 Strategies 5 paths to corporate conscience

-- Energy efficiency: The energy saving techniques are the most flexible and cost effective way to reduce greenhouse gases.
+- Energy efficiency: The energy saving techniques are the most flexible and cost-effective way to reduce greenhouse gasses.
 Companies like Procter & Gamble, for example, recognize the importance of climate change and take steps toward reducing emissions, also supporting their consumers to do so.

 - Fuel substitution: replacing fossil fuels with biofuels and waste materials, have been part of the strategies adopted by industries, especially steel and paper.
 Shares which companies seek to reduce emissions, save energy, and thus also generate economic benefits after the reduction of costs and improvement in their processes.